Which of the following is NOT a way a firm can obtain new product... | Study Prep in Pearson+

 1

-Understand the question: It asks which option is NOT a way a firm can obtain new products.
-This means we need to identify the option that does not involve acquiring or creating new products.
+Step 1: Understand the question is asking which option is NOT a way a firm can obtain new products.
+This means we need to identify methods that do not result in acquiring new products.

-- Licensing products from other firms means obtaining rights to use products developed elsewhere.

-- Acquiring another company that owns the desired products means gaining new products by buying a firm that already has them.
+Step 2: Review the options that involve obtaining new products: acquiring another company, developing products internally, and licensing products from other firms.
+These are all valid methods for obtaining new products.

+Step 3: Analyze the option 'Reducing the price of existing products.'
+Consider whether lowering prices creates new products or simply changes the sales strategy for products already owned by the firm.

-- Reducing the price of existing products does not create or obtain new products; it only changes the price of products the firm already has.
+Step 4: Recognize that reducing the price of existing products does not create or acquire new products; it only affects the demand or sales of current products.

-Recall the concept: Obtaining new products typically involves creation (R&D), acquisition (buying firms), or licensing (using others' products).
-Pricing strategies affect sales but do not generate new products.

-Conclude that the option 'Reducing the price of existing products' is NOT a method to obtain new products because it does not involve product creation or acquisition.
+Step 5: Conclude that the option 'Reducing the price of existing products' is NOT a way to obtain new products, while the other options are valid methods.

-Therefore, the correct answer is the option that does not involve product development or acquisition, which is reducing the price of existing products.

 Watch next